- Location: Raleigh, NC

 The North Carolina Conservation Network is seeking candidates for the position of Public Outreach Organizer.
 The NC Conservation Network is a statewide network of approximately 100 environmental, health, and environmental justice organizations.
 The NC Conservation Network directly advocates for equitable and sustainable solutions for our environment and public health.

 Applicants should be excited about building an effective and long lasting citizen movement for healthy communities, clean air, clean water, and sustainable living in North Carolina.
-Ideal candidates will be excited about public speaking and able to connect with wide range of audiences, including business leaders and health professionals, under-represented communities, policy leaders, and especially passionate volunteers.
+Ideal candidates will be excited about public speaking and able to connect and communicate with passionate environmental activists, as well as business and health professionals, under-represented communities, and elected officials.

-- Coordinate activists to attend offline events: lead event planning and recruitment for volunteer phone banks, event tabling, lobby days, media events, town hall forums, and public comment hearings.
+- Coordinate activists to be engaged offline: lead or help with event planning, plan volunteer phone banks, coordinate event tabling, help with media events, and boost turnout to public comment hearings.

-- Facilitate organizing activist outreach to policymakers: work to generate emails, calls, and other communications with legislators and local elected officials on the top North Carolina environmental and public health issues.
+- Facilitate activist outreach to policymakers: help to generate emails, calls, and other communications with legislators and decision makers on a wide variety of top North Carolina environmental and public health issues, such as fracking, renewable energy programs, clean water protections, toxic chemical rules, coal ash clean up, and more.

 Ideal Skills and Experience